hyprtk/manjaro-dots/README.md

 ## Templating

 Hyprland: Included is a pywal16 configuration that changes the color scheme based on a randomly selected wallpaper.

-With the key binding SuperKey + Shift + w you can change the wallpaper.
-SuperKey + Ctrl + w opens rofi with a list of installed wallpapers for your individual selection.
-See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.
+	Keybinding SuperKey + Shift + w you can change the wallpaper.

+	Keybinding SuperKey + Ctrl + w opens rofi with a list of installed wallpapers.

+	Keybinding SuperKey + w opens matuwall to display all wallpapers on a film roll (Editable)

+See also the .zshrc and the key bindings on Hyprland and XFCE for more alias definitions.

-Hyprland: In addition, you can switch the Waybar Template with SUPER + CTRL + T or by pressing the "..." icon in Waybar.
-The templates are available in ~/manjaro-dots/waybar/themes.
+Hyprland: In addition, you can switch the Waybar Template

+	Keybinding SUPER + CTRL + T or by pressing the _ icon under the picture icon in waybat.

+The templates are available in ~/dotfiles/waybar/themes.
 You can add your own personal themes into this folder.
 The script will read in the folder structure.

 ## Screenshots & Video